What is a dual-purpose test?

 Why it matters in practice

-Teams frequently use the test of controls sample size for the dual-purpose test, which is almost always smaller than the substantive requirement.
-ISA 330.A23 requires the sample to be sufficient for both purposes.
+We have seen this on about half the engagements where the team attempts a dual-purpose test: they use the test of controls sample size, which is almost always smaller than the substantive requirement.
+ISA 330 .A23 requires the sample to be sufficient for both purposes.
 If the substantive calculation demands 40 items and the controls calculation demands 25, the sample is 40.
+Using 25 is not a minor shortcut.
+It means the substantive conclusion has no statistical basis.

-Working papers frequently record a single conclusion for the dual-purpose test ("no exceptions noted") without separating the control evaluation from the substantive evaluation.
+WPs also frequently record a single conclusion for the dual-purpose test ("no exceptions noted") without separating the control evaluation from the substantive evaluation.
 When an exception relates to the control element but not the substantive element (or vice versa), the single-conclusion format obscures which objective is affected.
-ISA 230.8 requires documentation sufficient for an experienced auditor to understand the work performed, the results, and the conclusions.
+ISA 230.8 requires documentation sufficient for an experienced auditor to understand the work performed and the conclusions reached.
+Nobody enjoys reworking a sample because the WP was ambiguous, but that is exactly what happens when a reviewer cannot tell which element failed.

 Worked example: Galway Software Ltd